 The term transcript refers to a text-based version of video or audio material originally produced in video or audio format.
 In addition to displaying transcripts below the original video or audio file online, transcripts can also be used to create supplementary content.
 Furthermore, transcripts can be translated from one language to another, and even presented in as many languages as desired.

 When you understand the different uses for these speech-to-text applications, you will be able to elevate your content most effectively.
-By implementing these strategies, you will be able to improve ADA compliance, boost video SEO, make your content more engaging, boost student learning and retention, and optimize your video or audio content ROI.
+By implementing these strategies, you will be able to improve ADA compliance, boost video SEO, make your content more engaging, and optimize your video or audio content ROI.

 - Identify speakers